mono/website/docs/advanced/pinvoke/index.md

 Knowing where to look for the library is only half of the problem.
 Knowing what library to load is the other half.

 Different platforms have different naming conventions.
 Windows platforms append `.DLL` to the library name, such as `OLE32.DLL`.
-Linux platforms use a `lib` prefix and a `.so` suffix<sup>(see Note 1)</sup>.
-Mac OS X platforms have a `lib` prefix and a `.dylib` suffix, unless they're a Framework, in which case they're a directory and things get more complicated.
+Linux platforms use a `lib` prefix and a `.so` suffix<sup>(see Note 1)</sup>. macOS platforms have a `lib` prefix and a `.dylib` suffix, unless they're a Framework, in which case they're a directory and things get more complicated.

 Note 1: Strictly speaking, Unix shared libraries are typically versioned, and the version number follows the `.so` suffix.
 For example, `libfreetype.so.6.3.3` is a fully versioned library.
 Versioning throws a "wrench" into the works, and is best dealt with through Mono's \<dllmap/\> mechanism; see below for details.